Last Updated on June 2, 2022 by Igor Karni

 Typically, patients in these rehabilitation programs will be advised to use a stationary bicycle first, in order to build up endurance and to become used to the aerobic nature of cycling, before using an e-bike.
 Cardiac rehab programs are a wonderful option for heart patients, as they can significantly help to reduce further injury and death in people with cardiac issues.

 E-bikes, as opposed to traditional bicycles, require less cardiac exertion and therefore produce less strain on the heart.
-Not only is a great form of commuting, but if you are a heart patient who otherwise relies on walking for exercise, e-bike riding is a much quicker way to get around, especially if you are feeling limited when it comes to walking.
+Not only is it a great form of commuting, but if you are a heart patient who otherwise relies on walking for exercise, e-bike riding is a much quicker way to get around, especially if you are feeling limited when it comes to walking.

 Riding your e-bike, and the action of cycling keeps your lungs and circulation healthy, which can help prevent further risk of cardiovascular disease.
 This is because cycling, which is a sport that has prominent cardiac benefits, strengthens the muscles of your heart, reduces blood fat levels, and lowers your resting heart rate.

 You don’t have to ride for long to make a difference: it only requires 2-4 hours a week to overall improve your health.
 E-bike riding is a wonderful way to strengthen your muscles and increase your stamina and aerobic fitness.

 Your heart, lungs and blood vessels all benefit, e-Bikes are easy to use, and you can adjust the intensity by increasing or decreasing the pedal-assist.

 Exercising and releasing endorphins will also help decrease stress levels (and we all know that stress is terrible for your heart, so this is especially important).

 Exercise, when done lightly, can ultimately aid in your heart’s recovery process.
 Riding an e-Bike has been known for helping heart patients manage their disease, and a regular exercise of riding an e-bike can even help improve your heart’s condition.
 So long as you exercise the necessary caution and don’t overdo it, you should be good to go!